w3f/polkadot-wiki/docs/learn/learn-extrinsics.md

 :::info Walk-through Video Tutorial

-See [this technical explainer](https://youtu.be/bxMs-9fBtFk) tutorial to learn about how to verify extrinsics before signing them.
+Visit the [dedicated support page](https://support.polkadot.network/support/solutions/articles/65000179161-how-can-i-verify-what-extrinsic-i-m-signing-) and see [this technical explainer](https://youtu.be/bxMs-9fBtFk) tutorial to learn about how to verify extrinsics before signing them.
 The video will also mention potential attacks that can happen to you while signing for transactions. **Do not sign any transaction if you suspect you are or have been under attack.**

 :::